jiinjeong/CSVolunteer/README.md

     print(counter)
     counter += 1
 ```
-`while` loops are indefinetly iterable.
+* **Indefinite `while` Loops**: `while` loops are indefinetly iterable.
 In the example below, the `while` loop executes an indefinte number of times, until the user inputs the the terminating word and the 'while' condition evaluates to false.
 ```python
   # echos user input until terminator keyword 'exit' is entered
   terminator = "exit"